Default an issue's due date to the assigned version's due date [Includes Patch]

 At any rate, glad to hear about the plugin!
 I think this is something that should be in core, though!
 For my usage, though, all I care about is that the calendar and the gantt chart display the issues as due at the time the version is due.
 If the actual due date field of the issue is null if it's not set, I'm fine by that ;)

-#10 Updated by Ingolf Steinhardt almost 8 years ago
+#10 Updated by Ingolf Steinhardt about 8 years ago

 it´s possible to add a second date like "target date" - this mean the date from planning schedule and the due date as the date at the issue is ready